yiisoft/active-record/docs/create-model.md

 Notes:
 - To access properties, you need to define getter and setter methods.
-- ✔️ It allows to use strict typing and define default values for properties;
+- ✔️ It allows using strict typing and define default values for properties;
-- ✔️ It allows to access uninitialized properties, using **null coalescing operator** `return $this->id ?? null;`
+- ✔️ It allows accessing uninitialized properties, using **null coalescing operator** `return $this->id ?? null;`
-- ✔️ It allows to reset relations when setting the property, using `ActiveRecordInterface::setAttribute()` method.
+- ✔️ It allows resetting relations when setting the property, using `ActiveRecordInterface::setAttribute()` method.

 ### Private properties